 The government is required to prove the above cited elements beyond a reasonable doubt.
 If the government cannot prove their case with sufficient evidence, the case may be dismissed.
 Insufficient evidence may include witness credibility problems for the prosecutor.
 In other words, the alleged victim has a history for violence, lying, or has provided inconsistent versions of the event.
 Another example may include faulty identification, where the government cannot prove with sufficient evidence that the accused actually committed the assault.

 Assault allegations require the retention of an experienced and reliable criminal defense lawyer to ensure the government is not stepping over the boundaries of your constitutional rights.
-With severe penalties following a conviction, contact the Law Offices of John D. Rogers to schedule a free confidential consultation with a Criminal Defense Attorney about your rights and defenses.
+With severe penalties following a conviction, contact the Law Offices of John D. Rogers to schedule a free confidential consultation with an Orange County Criminal Defense Attorney about your rights and defenses.
 We handle all battery related charges occurring in Orange County, Los Angeles, Ventura, San Bernardino, and Riverside counties.

 California Penal Code 240: An assault is an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.